 One Hundred Miles is here to help connect our community with the tools you need to take action.
-If you haven’t already, make sure to sign up for our Action Alert email list—we’ll send you regular updates to keep you informed and let you know when it’s time to speak up, and speak loud.
-We can’t do this work alone, and over the past nine years, we’re proud to have built an advocacy network more than 20,000 people strong.
+If you haven’t already, make sure to sign up for our email list—we’ll send you regular updates to keep you informed and let you know when it’s time to speak up, and speak loud.
+We can’t do this work alone, and over the past ten years, we’re proud to have built an advocacy network more than 20,000 people strong.

 Check back often for new ways to get involved.